ParaView Data (pvd) file format and writing

 welsim_pvtu_file

 The vtu file is the major file of data storage, which contains all the information of nodes, elements, and values.
-Data can be stored in binary format to save read and write resources.
-It can also be stored in ASCII mode, which is human reading friendly.
+Data can be stored in binary format to save the computer’s resources for reading and generation.
+It can also be stored in ASCII mode, which is human comprehension friendly.
 The image below is the binary vtu file generated by WELSIM.

 welsim_vtu_file